Animatron/player/README.md

 #### Development

-To build locally, you'll need to have both [`jake`](https://github.com/mde/jake) and [`uglify-js` >= 2](https://github.com/mishoo/UglifyJS2) installed.
+To build locally, you'll only need to have [`jake`](https://github.com/mde/jake) intalled.
+Optionally, if you want to get minified sources, please install [`uglify-js` >= 2](https://github.com/mishoo/UglifyJS2) in addition.

-Warning: Building system currently uses `cat` and `mv` commands from UNIX shell, so it will need some UNIX-friendly environment to build correctly.
+Warning: Build system currently uses `cat`, `mv` and some other commands from UNIX shell, so it will need some UNIX-friendly environment to build correctly.
 However, node.js for MS Windows currently provides an integrated console that supports stuff like that, so probably it will work ok even without installing MinGW or Cygwin.

 Then, you'll just need to run: